 120 Days Back From Today: A Journey Through Time and Calculation

 Calculating dates, especially those significantly in the past, can sometimes feel like navigating a complex maze.
 But figuring out what day fell 120 days ago is a surprisingly straightforward process once you understand the underlying principles.
-This article will not only show you how to calculate that date but also delve into the fascinating world of calendar calculations, providing you with the tools and knowledge to tackle similar date-related puzzles in the future.
+This article will not only show you how to calculate that date but also walk through the fascinating world of calendar calculations, providing you with the tools and knowledge to tackle similar date-related puzzles in the future.
 We'll explore different methods, from simple subtraction to using online date calculators, and touch upon the intricacies of leap years and their impact on our calculations.

 Understanding the Basics: Days, Weeks, Months, and Years